 When you want to improve your game, there are two elements to consider: Improving your golf swing and/or improving the decisions you make on the course.

 Henry uses a club-focused approach to instruction when helping players improve their golf swing.
 The approach is based on principles of physics, geometry, and psychology.

-when helping players improve the decisions that they make on the golf course.
+Henry uses a statistical approach when helping players improve the decisions that they make on the golf course.
 The approach helps players set realistic expectations and develop effective course strategies.

 Club-focused instruction directs a player's attention to the movement of the club during an effective golf swing.
 The approach was first taught by hall of fame instructors, Ernest Jones and Manuel de la Torre.

 "Never teach players to do anything that they can over-do.
 If a player attempts to over-do anything he is taught, the only result is that he will get better faster."